 Relocating a business here may also lower costs.
-With a new high speed fiber optic network in Creston (and high-speed in hamlets), good roads, the USA border within minutes, inexpensive land and housing, local and regional airports nearby, doing business from the valley is easy.
+With high speed fiber optic network in Creston (and high-speed in hamlets), good roads, the USA border within minutes, inexpensive land and housing, local and regional airports nearby, doing business from the valley is easy.
 Employment is primarily in the resource sector including forestry and agriculture (including value added products), plus the public sector, service and retail industries and some light manufacturing.
 Columbia Brewery, Wynndel Lumber (owned by Canfor) and JH Huscroft lumber are large employers.
 The College of the Rockies - Creston Campus responds to labour needs with programs, as does Kootenay Employment Services (KES) also the ES Learning Hub.
 Many people retire here with a wealth of knowledge that when applied to local projects, their skills become transferable to the local people.

 Creston Valley Airport CAJ3

-Tourism has always played a role in the local economy but not nearly to the same degree as it is in the busy Okanogan Valley.
+Tourism has always played a role in the local economy but not nearly to the same degree as it is in the busy Okanagan Valley.
 Only because tourism is underdeveloped here.
-Instead of us having visitors that expect to be catered to like the Okanogan tourists, we have visitors that want to discover for them selves the real thing.
+Instead of us having visitors that expect to be catered to like the Okanagan tourists, we have visitors that want to discover for them selves the real thing.
 Real live experiences that are authentic and natural.
 There are ample tourism opportunities available here for the entrepreneur.
 The Creston Valley and Kootenay Lake Visitor Information Centers can fill you in on who is visiting and when they visit.

 The following ways attract tourists:

-Creston Valley and East Shore Kootenay Lake are focused on developing a tourism sector, beyond what is naturally occurring.
+Creston Valley and East Shore Kootenay Lake areas are focused on developing a tourism sector, beyond what is naturally occurring.